 Current liabilities.
-Current portion of long-term debt, accounts payable, accrued liabilities and derivative liabilities included in current liabilities as of June 30, 2023 and December 31, 2022 totaled approximately \$1.1 billion and \$266.1 million, respectively, including current portion of long-term debt, trade accounts payable, accrued capital expenditures, revenues and royalties payable, derivative liabilities and accruals for operating and general and administrative expenses, interest expense, operating leases, dividends and dividend equivalents and other miscellaneous items.
+Current maturities of long-term debt, accounts payable, accrued liabilities and derivative liabilities included in current liabilities as of September 30, 2023 and December 31, 2022 totaled approximately \$294.6 million and \$266.1 million, respectively, including current maturities of long-term debt, accrued capital expenditures, trade accounts payable, revenues and royalties payable, derivative liabilities and accruals for operating and general and administrative expenses, interest expense, operating leases, dividends and dividend equivalents and other miscellaneous items.

 Debt issuance costs and original issue discount.
-The Company has paid a total of \$20.4 million in debt issuance costs, \$672,000of which was incurred during the six months ended June 30, 2023 primarily related to amendments to the Credit Agreement.
-Amortization based on the straight-line method over the terms of the Credit Agreement, 10.000% Senior Notes and 10.625% Senior Notes which approximates the effective interest method was \$5.7 million and \$1.8 million during the six months ended June 30, 2023 and 2022, respectively.
-In addition, the Company realized a total of \$34.8 million in original issuer discounts on the issuance of its 10.000% Senior Notes and 10.625% Senior Notes that is being amortized over the life of the notes which approximates the effective interest method and was \$8.6 million and \$2.7 million during the six months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023 and December 31, 2022, the net debt issuance costs and discounts are netted against the outstanding current portion of long-term debt and long-term debt on the accompanying consolidated balance sheets in accordance with GAAP.
-In addition to the amounts discussed above, there is also \$727,000 included in current assets related to the ongoing efforts to refinance the Company's debt that will be considered debt issuance costs once completed or written off to expense if refinancing efforts are not successful.
+The Company has paid a total of \$46.1 million in debt issuance costs, \$26.4 million of which was incurred during the nine months ended September 30, 2023 primarily related to the completion of the Term Loan Credit Agreement and amendments to the Prior Credit Agreement.
+Amortization based on the straight-line method over the terms of the Term Loan Credit Agreement, Prior Credit Agreement, 10.000% Senior Notes and 10.625% Senior Notes which approximates the effective interest method was \$9.4 million and \$3.3 million during the nine months ended September 30, 2023 and 2022, respectively.
+In addition, the Company realized a total of \$64.8 million in original issue discounts on the issuance of its Term Loan Credit Agreement, 10.000% Senior Notes and 10.625% Senior Notes during September 2023 were charged to expense and included in loss on extinguishment of debt in the accompanying consolidated financial statements.
+See Note 7 for more information.
+As of September 30, 2023 and 2022, the remaining net debt issuance costs and discounts related to the Term Loan Credit Agreement are netted against the outstanding long-term debt on the accompanying consolidated balance sheets in accordance with GAAP.